-will require a new class of 30-40 m optical telescopes now under development and known collectively as extremely large telescopes (ELTs).
-Planck will undoubtedly shed light on the nature of the dark matter in the very near term, but in the medium term, more detailed information on what dark matter and dark energy really are will come from large, dedicated deep imaging surveys in optical and near-infrared wavelengths, followed by massive spectroscopic surveys.
-Future radio telescopes with very large collecting areas will also play a role in the longer term via surveys of the distribution of neutral hydrogen in the Universe.
-In the very long term, space-borne instruments designed to measure the polarisation of the cosmic microwave background (CMB) and detect primordial gravitational waves may shed light on processes in the early Universe beyond the knowledge of present day physics.
-In the search for life elsewhere in the Universe, we need to develop far more
+But the currently funded facilities will not provide definitive answers to the questions in the Science Vision.
+For example, the JWST will detect the first 'luminous' galaxies and quasars in the Universe.
+But smaller galaxies will require a new class of 30-40m optical telescopes now under development and known collectively as extremely large telescopes.
+Planck will undoubtedly shed light on the nature of the Dark Matter in the very near term, but in the medium term, more detailed information on what Dark Matter and Dark Energy really are will come from large, dedicated deep imaging surveys in optical and near-infrared wavelengths, followed by massive spectroscopic surveys.
+Future radio telescopes with very large collecting areas will also play a role in the longer term via surveys of the distribution of neutral hydrogen in the universe.
+In the very long term, space-borne instruments designed to measure the polarisation of the Cosmic Microwave Background and detect primordial gravitational waves may shed light on processes in the early Universe beyond the knowledge of present day physics.
+In the search for life elsewhere in the Universe, we need to develop far more capable planetary probes, with some able to operate in the challenging environments of the outer planets and their Moons.
+In order not only to find, but also to characterise Earth-like planets around other stars, we require high-sensitivity and high-resolution facilities on the ground and in space, well beyond the capabilities of anything we have at our disposal today.